bxparks/bigquery-schema-generator/README.md

-Instead of printing out the BigQuery schema, the `--debugging_map` prints out the bookkeeping metadata map which is used internally to keep track of the various fields and theirs types that were inferred using the data file.
+Instead of printing out the BigQuery schema, the `--debugging_map` prints out the bookkeeping metadata map which is used internally to keep track of the various fields and their types that were inferred using the data file.
 This flag is intended to be used for debugging.

 ```